nunofachada/micompm/README.md

 * [micomp_show] - Generate tables and plots of model-independent comparison of observations.

-* [test_assumptions] - Verify the assumptions for parametric tests applied to the comparison of output observations.
+* [assumptions] - Verify the assumptions for parametric tests applied to the comparison of output observations.

 _micompm_ uses additional [helper] and [3rd party] functions.